-Federal Supply Service Authorized Federal Supply Schedule Price List Professional Services Schedule (PSS) Industrial Class: 8742
+Federal Supply Service Authorized Federal Supply Schedule Price List Professional Services Schedule (PSS) Industrial Classes: 874-1 and 874-7

 Contract Number: 47QRAA18D001D Effective Dates: November 11, 2017 to November 10, 2022

-To learn more about Altarum’s GSA schedule service descriptions and price lists, please click here.
+Learn more about Altarum’s GSA schedule service descriptions and price lists here.

 Online access to contract ordering information, terms and conditions, up-to-date pricing, and the option to create an electronic delivery order are available through GSA Advantage!™, a menu driven database system.